ericksonvo/kickstarter-analysis/README.md

 # An analysis of Kickster Campaigns
-Performing analysison Kickstarter data to uncover trends
+Performing analysis on Kickstarter data to uncover trends
+##Added new files for Kickstarter_Challege